inflowencer/collaboration/README.md

 ## Decentralized version control with `git`

 An absolute must-know for each software developer, scientist engineer and even writer.
-See the [Wikipedia article](https://en.wikipedia.org/wiki/Git#:~:text=Git%20(%2F%C9%A1ɪt%2F,source%20code%20during%20software%20development.) for a detailed description.
+See the [git website](https://git-scm.com).  for a detailed description.
 Basically a command-line based tool that keeps track of each contributor's file changes.
 Changes are tracked through commits that the author of the changes can arbitrarily compose and then push to the server.
 These commits can then be pulled by other contributors and merged with their own ones.

 * [1h YouTube tutorial for Git beginners](https://www.youtube.com/watch?v=8JJ101D3knE)
 * [Online w3schools tutorial](https://www.w3schools.com/git/)